shultztom/nodejs-mongo-ocp/README.md

-When port-forwarding for local development, make sure you are point forwarding the master
+When port-forwarding for local development, make sure you are port forwarding the master

 Currently:
 `oc port-forward mongodb-1 27017:27017`